SharePoint/sp-dev-docs/docs/general-development/how-to-create-a-mobile-app-in-sharepoint-that-contains-data-from-an-externa.md

 <a name="SP15Createmobileapp_prereq"> </a>

-- A SharePoint 2013 installation with administrative privileges to upload the BDC model for the Northwind database and a SharePoint site where you create the external list
+- A SharePoint installation with administrative privileges to upload the BDC model for the Northwind database and a SharePoint site where you create the external list

-- Microsoft Visual Studio Express with the new SharePoint 2013 phone templates from  [Microsoft SharePoint SDK for Windows Phone 7.1](http://www.microsoft.com/en-us/download/details.aspx?id=30476)
+- Microsoft Visual Studio Express with the new SharePoint phone templates from  [Microsoft SharePoint SDK for Windows Phone 7.1](http://www.microsoft.com/en-us/download/details.aspx?id=30476)

-- The BDC model for our exampleNorthwind_oData.bdmc (download from  [SharePoint 2013: Create a simple external list-based phone app](http://code.msdn.microsoft.com/sharepoint/SharePoint-Create-a-88800202))
+- The BDC model for our exampleNorthwind_oData.bdmc (download from  [SharePoint: Create a simple external list-based phone app](http://code.msdn.microsoft.com/sharepoint/SharePoint-Create-a-88800202))

-- A SharePoint 2013 installation with administrative privileges to upload the BDC model for the Northwind database and a SharePoint site where you create the external list
+- A SharePoint installation with administrative privileges to upload the BDC model for the Northwind database and a SharePoint site where you create the external list